alejandromartigarcia1-collab/Active-Directory-Linux/README.md

 ## 2. 📁 Directory Structure and Network Shares

-### Step 2.1 — Create the Directory Hierarchy
+### Step 2.1 — Create the Department Directory Hierarchy

-Create separate directories for each department's file share.
-These folders will be the targets of our Samba share definitions.
+We create a folder for each department that will have its own Samba share with different access rights:

 ```bash
 sudo mkdir -p /srv/samba/Data/FinanceDocs